Identification of Causal Diffusion Effects Under Structural Stationarity: Introduction

-This paper also draws upon emerging literature of negative controls, also known as placebo variables \citep{tchetgen2010negative, tchetgen2013control}.
+This paper also draws upon emerging literature of negative controls \citep{tchetgen2010negative, tchetgen2013control}.
 In particular, this paper extends recent studies using negative controls in panel data settings \citep{tchetgen2016negative, flanders2017new, tchetgen2017invited} to the identification of causal diffusion effects.
-The proposed methods differ from the previous literature in that I introduce a placebo test and a bias-corrected estimator by exploiting a general class of stationary causal DAGs rather than one specific causal DAG.
-Finally, causal DAGs \citep{pearl2000causality} are useful not only for causal identification but also for asymptotic statistical inference. \cite{van2014causal} and \cite{ogburn2017causal} offer one of the first foundations to use causal directed acyclic graphs or nonparametric structural equation models for network data. \cite{tchetgen2017auto} provide an alternative approach using chain graphs.
-Because these recent papers develop theories of statistical inference in a network asymptotic regime, they are complementary to the methods proposed in this paper that focus on the identification of causal diffusion effects.
+The proposed methods differ from the previous literature in that we use the structural stationarity, which assumes a class of dynamic causal DAGs rather than one specific causal DAG.
+This class of dynamic causal DAGs \citep{pearl2001bayesian} is a causal extension of the dynamic bayesian networks (DBN) popular in the probabilistic graphical modeling literature \citep[e.g.,][]{murphy2002dynamic}.
+The key difference is that while the DBN often assumes the parameters of conditional probability distributions are time-invariant, the dynamic causal DAG only assumes the stability of the nonparametric causal structure and allows for any higher-order Markov model.
+Finally, causal DAGs \citep{pearl2000causality} are useful not only for causal identification but also for asymptotic statistical inference. \cite{van2014causal} and \cite{ogburn2017causal} offer one of the first foundations to use causal directed acyclic graphs for network data. \cite{tchetgen2017auto} provide an alternative approach using chain graphs.
+Because we focus on the identification of causal diffusion effects, our proposed methods are complementary to these recent papers that develop theories of statistical inference in a network asymptotic regime.